slamander/website/content/join/_index.md

       title: "Opportunities in the Quest Lab!"
       text: |

         The Quest Lab is actively recruiting undergraduate researchers and a postdoctoral researcher for the Fall 2026 semester.
 We will also be recruiting a PhD student for the Spring 2026 semester.
-Reach out to [Dr. J Alex Baecher](mailto:jbaecher@gmail.com) for general inquiries.
+Please send out all inquiries to [Dr. J Alex Baecher](mailto:jbaecher@gmail.com)!

         <br>